pre63/lift.js/README.md

 ## Roadmap

-I don't plan on adding all the typical monads to the framework, if you feel one should be added you are welcome to make a pull request with the implementation.
+I don't plan on adding all the typical monads to the library, if you feel one should be added you are welcome to make a pull request or to fork.
 I'm thinking of Free, IO and List, but not sure yet.
 It will depend on what I use in my own projects.

 Below are the things that I actually plan on doing.
 Soon.